Carpal Tunnel

 Along with different treatment options, massage is the first non-invasive approach someone can try for carpal tunnel.

-Depending on the presentation and the cause of the carpal tunnel, even Applied MLD (manual lymphatic drainage) can be an ideal treatment option for carpal tunnel.
+Depending on the presentation and the cause of the carpal tunnel, even Applied MLD (manual lymphatic drainage) can be an ideal treatment option.

 To prevent pain from wrist movement, a splint can help.

-It is a common intervention and can be done on both hands at the same time.
+It is a common intervention and can be done on both hands simultaneously.

 The patient can choose to go for local or general anaesthesia.

-Surgery for Carpal Tunnel consists in doing a cut along the palm and the wrist.
+Surgery for Carpal Tunnel involves a cut along the palm and the wrist.

 The surgeon then cuts the ligament to reduce pressure on the underlying median nerve.

-Once the skin gets stitched back the ligaments would heal by themselves, and the new scar would not put so much pressure on the median nerve.
+Once the skin gets stitched back, the ligaments heal themselves, and the new scar would not put so much pressure on the median nerve.

-Even though the surgery is an easy one, can have some complications, like swelling, and damage to the median or ulnar nerve.
+Even though the surgery is easy, it can have some complications, like swelling and damage to the median or ulnar nerve.

-Also, if the ligament was not cut completely, it will still apply pressure on the Median Nerve, and a second surgery would be needed.
+Also, if the ligament was not cut completely, it would still apply pressure on the Median Nerve, and a second surgery would be needed.

 Leave a Reply